aviral-dot/RAGFury-Agentic-Knowledge-Retrieval-Research-System/README.md

 * 🔗 LangChain
 * 🕸️ LangGraph
 * 🛠️ ReAct Agents
+* 🔍 Hybrid Retrieval
 * 🧩 LLM Tool Calling

 ---

 # ⭐ Support

-If you find this project useful or interesting, consider giving the repository a ⭐ on GitHub.
+If you find RAGFury useful or interesting, consider giving the repository a ⭐ on GitHub.

 **Repository:**
 https://github.com/aviral-dot/RAGFury-Agentic-Knowledge-Retrieval-Research-System